Clatrobe00/password-generator/homework.md

 ```
 GIVEN I need a new, secure password
 WHEN I click the button to generate a password
-THEN I am presented with a series of prompts for password criteria
+THEN I am presented with a series of prompts for password criteria YES
 WHEN prompted for password criteria
-THEN I select which criteria to include in the password
+THEN I select which criteria to include in the password YES
 WHEN prompted for the length of the password
-THEN I choose a length of at least 8 characters and no more than 128 characters
+THEN I choose a length of at least 8 characters and no more than 128 characters YES
 WHEN prompted for character types to include in the password
-THEN I choose lowercase, uppercase, numeric, and/or special characters
+THEN I choose lowercase, uppercase, numeric, and/or special characters YES
 WHEN I answer each prompt
 THEN my input should be validated and at least one character type should be selected
 WHEN all prompts are answered
-THEN a password is generated that matches the selected criteria
+THEN a password is generated that matches the selected criteria YES
 WHEN the password is generated
-THEN the password is either displayed in an alert or written to the page
+THEN the password is either displayed in an alert or written to the page YES
 ```

 ## Mock-Up